 Reviewers have described Randall Shinn’s music as “lyrical,” “compelling,” and “lusciously beautiful.”
 His compositions range in mood from witty to fiercely passionate, and reviewers have praised their expressive power, calling them “stunning” and “spell-binding.”

-Shinn’s music is deeply rooted in the traditions of Western art music.
-But he loves playing with language, so his works often incorporate elements tied to vernacular traditions like American roots music and Latin American music.
+His works are primarily rooted in the traditions of Western art music.
+But he loves playing with language, and his works often incorporate elements connected to folk and popular traditions.
 This mixture of influences has led to what reviewer called “a sound that is uniquely his.”